✦ Mysuru · Est. 2010

 Nurturing readers, celebrating literature, empowering communities across Mysuru since 2010.

-The Mysore Book Clubs Charitable Trust is Mysuru's foremost literary organisation: home to thriving book clubs in English and Kannada, an annual literature festival, and a deep commitment to social outreach through the power of reading.
+The Mysuru Book Clubs Charitable Trust is Mysuru's foremost literary organisation: home to thriving book clubs in English and Kannada, an annual literature festival, and a deep commitment to social outreach through the power of reading.

 15+ Years of Literary Heritage